PARSHAV529/Health-Vault/README.md

 # Health-Vault

-The Health Records Management System is a web application designed to store and manage health records of patients.
+The Health-Vault is a web application designed to store and manage health records of patients.
 It provides a secure and centralized platform for hospitals to record and manage health information, ensuring data integrity and confidentiality.

 ## Overview